 Scientific studies prove his concerns about bacteria and virus contamination are justified.

 Worry about negative health effects caused by bacteria and viruses that may be widely spread by air dryers in washrooms has even apparently reached the Royal Family in the UK.
-On a recent official visit by Prince Charles to a Community Heritage Centre near Leicester, the Prince’s aides told local staff that he would bring his own hand towels and would not be using the air dryers.
+On an official visit last year by Prince Charles to a Community Heritage Centre near Leicester, the Prince’s aides told local staff that he would bring his own hand towels and would not be using the air dryers.

 This is interesting.
 And smart.

 By Roberto Berardi, Chairman, the European Tissue Symposium

 Around 10 years ago, concern began rising about the possibility that bacteria and viruses were being spread by air dryers, specifically the new generation of jet-air-dryers (JAD).
 That led to numerous scientific studies, with some of them funded by the European Tissue Symposium (ETS), the European tissue paper association.
 These first results then stimulated further scientific studies, some of which were done totally independent of ETS funding, designed to better understand the possible dangers.